NUMde/compass-numapp-web/docs/architecture/README.md

 # Architecture

-The NUM Compass web app is part of the NUM COMPASS services architecture.
+The NUM COMPASS web app is part of the NUM COMPASS services architecture.
 For a high-level overview of the NUM COMPASS components, see the project's [architecture documentation](https://github.com/NUMde/compass-numapp/tree/main/docs/architecture).
 In the architecture diagram, the web app has the same role as component `C200 (Mobile App)`.
 The web app and mobile app are interchangeable depending on your use case.

 ## Stencil and web components